-Endoplasmic reticulum: The Protein factory
+Endoplasmic Reticulum (ER): The Protein factory

-The endoplasmic reticulum or ER consists of an interconnected network of membrane-enclosed tubules and sacs, known as cisternae, that are continuous with the outer layer of the nuclear envelope.
+The ER consists of an interconnected network of membrane-enclosed tubules and sacs, known as cisternae, that are continuous with the outer layer of the nuclear envelope.
 The ER functions in the production of proteins and lipids and can be divided into two types, smooth ER and rough ER, both of which differ in structure and function.
 (Peate & Nair, 2015)

-Rough ER works as a kind of factory for synthesizing proteins and molecules, and is ‘rough’ because it’s surface is studded with ribosomes, where the synthesizing occurs.
+Rough ER works as a kind of factory for synthesizing proteins and molecules.
 Smooth ER is important for the production of lipids and can also play a role in metabolising them to make other molecules.
 It is also where steroid hormones, such as oestrogens and testosterone, and fatty acids are synthesized.

 The ER protein factory has an inbuilt quality control system that can detect proteins that have not been manufactured correctly.
-Problems with the folding of proteins into the complex three-dimensional shapes they must achieve for function are detected by these quality control systems, and are linked to a number of human diseases.
 Perhaps the best studied example of this is cystic fibrosis, a genetic disease caused by mutations in the membrane protein cystic fibrosis transmembrane conductance regulator (CFTR) (Lukacs & Verkman, 2012).
-CFTR is made at the ER and in healthy individuals traffics to the cell membrane.
-However, in cystic fibrosis, common mutations in CFTR cause it to fold incorrectly.
-This problem with making CFTR is detected by quality control systems leading to the protein getting trapped in the ER from where it is sent to be degraded (Kim & Skach, 2012).
-This stops it trafficking to the cell membrane where it normally functions.

 Golgi Complex: The processing plant and distribution centre

 The Golgi apparatus consists of membrane bound sacs (known as cisternae) that are stacked like a pile of plates.
 It is normally located in close proximity to the ER and sometimes there may be more than one Golgi per cell.
 The Golgi functions as a processing plant and distribution center for proteins and lipids that are synthesized in the ER, and its main function is to modify and package proteins (Tortora & Derrickson, 2010).
-These are transported from the ER to the Golgi by vesicles.
-The proteins and lipids then pass through the different sacs of the Golgi where ‘modifications’ of the molecules can occur.
 For example, for some proteins to function properly they need to be chemically attached to a specific sugar.
-Proteins are trafficked through the Golgi until they reach the ‘trans’ Golgi, which can be considered as the shipping department, from where they are sent to their final destination.
-The combination of modifications (sugars and other molecules) attached to a protein can act as a shipping label determining which vesicles the protein will be sorted into and where it will ultimately be shipped.
-Destinations for proteins shipped from the Golgi include the cell membrane, with some proteins ending up outside the cell.
-Cellular processing of proteins and lipids is important to the body because….

 Lysosomes